invade

 動詞

-- 1. (of an armed force or its commander) enter (a country or region) so as to subjugate or occupy it it was all part of a grander French plan to invade Ireland they would invade at dawn 同義詞 反義詞
+- 1. (of an armed force) enter (a country or region) so as to subjugate or occupy it during the Second World War the island was invaded by the Axis powers 同義詞 反義詞

 - ▪ enter (a place, situation, or sphere of activity) in large numbers, especially with intrusive effect demonstrators invaded the Presidential Palace 同義詞